KindCoder-no/SwedBankPay-DemoShop/README.md

 You can also change port and URL

-## Easy integration with Swedbank Pay
+# Easy integration with Swedbank Pay
+## This is a simplified script of the Demoshop
+* Remember to change settings to fit your project

 When using the Node.JS and Express framework you can easily implement Swedbank Pay